HL7/davinci-crd/input/pagecontent/foundation.md

 CRD client implementations **SHOULD NOT** expect standardized prefetch key names.
 CRD clients supporting prefetch **SHALL** inspect the CDS Hooks discovery endpoint to determine exact prefetch key names and queries.

 In most cases, payers will require information about a patient’s coverage.
-In order to reduce the time CRD services spend on member matching, CRD clients **SHOULD** limit the coverages provided to just those relevant to the CRD service.
+As mentioned in [Controlling Hook Invocation](deviations.html#controlling-hook-invocation), whether returned as part of prefetch or returned via query, Coverage **SHALL** be limited to a single instance.
 How this happens is up to the CRD client.
 Coverage prefetch will look like this:

 {% raw %}
 {% fragment Binary/CRDServices JSON BASE:services.where(hook='appointment-book') EXCEPT:prefetch.where(key='coverage') %}